victormattosvm/automated-wp-installation/README.md

 - Clone and activate base theme from Github repo
 - Create a new repository with all new files
 - Run NPM install and "gulp dev" command

+### Prerequisites

+- WP CLI installed
+- If you want to create repository: cURL installed and Github Personal token

+### Running

+- Edit all variables within run.bat
+- Run it and have fun!